Battle of Mogadishu (2010–2011): November

-On 1 November, at least twelve people were killed in a battle between government forces and militants.
+On 1 November, at least twelve people were killed in a battle between government forces and Islamist militants.
 Three government soldiers were killed, with six wounded.
 Witnesses claim civilians were also killed during the battle.

 The next day, Somalia's new prime minister Mohamed Abdullahi Mohamed was sworn in as twenty-one more people were killed and thirty wounded, as allied TFG and African Union forces battled al-Shabaab insurgents.
 Mohamed was quoted as saying "I will uphold and protect the laws of the country and I will pursue the common interest of the people and the nation.".

 By 11 November, twelve more people were killed and twenty-five others injured after an attack in Mogadishu's northern district of Boondheere and 18 November saw twenty-one more civilians killed from artillery shelling.

 On 28 November, the president of Uganda Yoweri Museveni visited Mogadishu and urged the international community to provide more support for the government of Somalia.
 However, the next day at least fifteen people died and twenty-five injured after Islamist fighters attacked government positions in the northern part of the city.